Tips for Staying Healthy in Fiji

 9. See Your Doctor Before Your Trip if You Have Pre-Existing Conditions

 If you have a pre-existing condition, such as diabetes or asthma, see your doctor a few weeks before your trip.
 Ask them to write a note of your medication, along with their generic names, as well as a summary of your conditions, so you can take this note to Fiji with you.
 Also, ask if you need a medication passport, as some substances are controlled in different countries, including Fiji.
 Finally, make sure you bring sufficient medication and supplies for your entire trip.

-10. Avoid Flu-like Symptoms After a Flight By Using Nasal Spray & Paracetamol
+10. Avoid Flu-like Symptoms After a Flight by Using Nasal Spray and Paracetamol

 If you’ve ever experienced flu-like symptoms after a flight or experienced ear pain during a flight, then here’s a tip: take a couple of paracetamol and some nasal decongestion spray about 30 minutes before your flight departs.
 Follow the instructions for dosage on your medication.